claimvantage/sfdx-jenkins-shared-library/README.md

 the test results are presented separated by the name.

-The [Lightning Testing Service](https://github.com/forcedotcom/LightningTestingService) **must be present in the org** e.g. by making it part of the ASFDX project.
+The [Lightning Testing Service](https://github.com/forcedotcom/LightningTestingService) **must be present in the org** e.g. by making it part of the SFDX project.

 * _org_